elasticio/gspreadsheets/HOW_TO_USE.md

 1. Google spreadsheets discovery will only fetch last modified 1000 spreadsheets from your Google Drive.
 1. Trigger will only work with the first Worksheet of the spreadsheet
+1. First row of your first Worksheet of your Spreadsheet should contain a spreadsheet header

 ## Triggers